 We walk east on the wall to the highestpoint of Jiankou (1029 meters) allowing you to see the entire Mutianyu Great Wall plus much of Jiankou as well.
 Its a very enjoyable walk on top of a well preserved Great Wall where we pass the famous “bull’s horn section”.

 After a good hour hiking on top of the Jiankou Great Wall a tree full with prayer flags announces the start of the Mutianyu Great Wall.
 Here the Great Wall is restored.
-A short hike on the Mutianyu Great Wall leads us past 4 guard towers before we take start our 1 hour downhill hike trough the valley.
-The trail ends at a picturesque village.
-We will stay overnight at the farmhouse around that area.
+A short hike on the Mutianyu Great Wall leads us past 4 guard towers before we start our 1 hour downhill hike trough the valley.
+The trail ends at a picturesque village where we stay overnight in a cosy guesthouse.

 Day 3： Huanghuacheng Great Wall Trekking

-The Huanghuacheng Great Wall is almost 11 kilometers long and joins with Mutianyu Great Wall in the east, Juyongguan Great wall Pass and Badaling Great Wall in the west.
-The trail we hike is about 6 km long and gives us an excellent opportunity to see some restored Great Wall away from the crowds.
+The Huanghuacheng Great Wall is almost 11 kilometers long and joins Mutianyu Great Wall in the east,and Badaling Great Wall in the west.
+The trail we hike is about 6km long and gives us an excellent opportunity to see some restored Great Wall away from the crowds.
 Make sure to keep some space on your memory card because you might snap your perfect picture right here at Huanghuacheng Great Wall

 After our local breakfast, we drive 40 minutes to Huanghuacheng Great wall and start with a 30 minute easy hike till we the reach Huanghuacheng Great Wall at this lowest.